-Misclassification Error (ME): we split the parent node's subset by searching for the lowest possible average misclassification error on the child nodes.
+Misclassification Error (ME): we split the parent node's subset by searching for the lowest possible average misclassification error on the child nodes (weighted by sample sizes, of course).

-$$I_G(p) = 1 - \max(p_i)$$
+$I_G(p) = 1 - \max(p_i)$

-- In practice, generally avoided as in some cases, the best possible split might not yield error reduction at a given step. - In those cases, the algorithm finishes and tree is cut short.
+- In practice, generally avoided as in some cases, the best possible split might not yield error reduction at a given step (equal error, but improved Gini or entropy). - In those cases, the algorithm ends early and tree is cut short.